-PowerOn by Ring Enabled: when system is in suspend mode, it can be waked up by modem.
-Disabled: it cannot be waked up by modem.
+Resume by Ring Enabled: when system in suspend mode, it can be wake up by modem.
+Disabled: it cannot be wake up by modem.

-Resume by Alarm When Enabled, two additional lines will be added to the screen :Date (of Month) Alarm; Time (hh:mm:ss) Alarm to let user set the desired date and time.
+Resume by Alarm When Enabled, two additional lines will be added to the screen: Date (of Month) Alarm; Time (hh:mm:ss) Alarm to let user set the desired date and time.
 After power off, the system will automatically power on at the specified date and time.